 Odor Prevention

-Merino wool excels at pulling moisture away from your skin, and less sweat build up means less stink build up.
-If you’re taking an extended backcountry trip and don’t want to carry multiple baselayers or rinse them each night, merino is the way to go.
-Some synthetics do fine for odor prevention, provided you aren’t working up a huge sweat.
-For example, we’ve hiked for extended periods in Patagonia’s Capilene Midweight in cool weather and have been impressed with its odor resistance.
-But nothing beats merino in keeping you dry and stink free.
+Merino wool excels at pulling moisture away from your skin, leading to less sweat accumulation and, therefore, reduced odor retention.
+If you're heading on a multi-day backcountry trip and prefer not to pack multiple baselayers or rinse them frequently, merino is the best bet.
+Some synthetic options manage odor decently well provided exertion levels are moderate.
+For instance, we’ve tested Patagonia’s Capilene Midweight on long hikes in cool weather and found it to be reasonably odor-resistant.
+But nothing compares to merino in keeping you both dry and fresh.

 Merino: Very good